Brian Anderson Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 14th in the league.

-- The Mariners have a 3.65 team ERA that ranks ninth across all league pitching staffs.
+- The Mariners have a 3.63 team ERA that ranks 10th across all MLB pitching staffs.

-- Mariners pitchers combine to give up 11 home runs (0.6 per game), the second-fewest in the league.
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (13 total, 0.7 per game).

-- In his last time out on Wednesday, the righty tossed 6 2/3 innings against the Chicago Cubs, allowing one earned run while surrendering four hits.
+- The Mariners will send Gonzales (1-0) out for his third start of the season.

-- The 25-year-old has a 2.70 ERA and 10.8 strikeouts per nine innings in three games this season, while giving up a batting average of .226 to opposing hitters.
+- The left-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Colorado Rockies while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.